-- Noise treatment is likely to be required for most residential buildings or sensitive landuses.
-In particular the western facades of properties along James Ruse Drive and southern facades of residences on Grand Avenue. - Any proposed residential buildings would be required to include a consideration of acoustic treatment to ensure that internal noise levels are in accordance with recommended levels outlined in AS/NZS2017. - Noise impacts associated with any future industrial development would be assessed in accordance with the NPfI and suitable noise management measures would be implanted to control any predicted noise impacts. - It is recommended that gaps between buildings along Grand Avenue and northern areas of James Ruse Drive are minimised to effectively act as noise screens for any proposed residential areas (reducing transmission of both industrial noise and road traffic noise).
+- Noise treatment is likely to be required for most residential buildings or sensitive landuses within the Entertainment and Town Centre areas.
+In particular the western facades of properties along James Ruse Drive and southern facades of residences on Grand Avenue. - Any proposed residential buildings would be required to include a consideration of building setback distances and acoustic treatment to ensure that internal noise levels are in accordance with recommended levels outlined in AS/NZS2017.

-- Consider construction noise impacts during planning stages of demolition, remediation and construction. - Avoid positioning vibration sensitive landuse above the Sydney Metro West (main line) or adjacent to the Parramatta Light Rail (main line). - Vibration impacts on residential landuses in the vicinity off these projects is unlikely. - Consider potential ground vibration impacts during planning stages of demolition, remediation and construction. - The infrequent nature of racing events means that the risk of noise impacts from the racecourse are considered to be low.
+- Road traffic and industrial noise impacts have been predicted for both the Primary School and the proposed K-12 school.
+These impacts will require mitigation through the incorporation of normal acoustic treatments in the building design and the consideration of site layout during planning. - Noise impacts associated with any future industrial development would be assessed in accordance with the NPfI and suitable noise management measures would be implanted to control any predicted noise impacts. - It is recommended that gaps between buildings along Grand Avenue and northern areas of James Ruse Drive are minimised to effectively act as noise screens for any proposed residential areas (reducing transmission of both industrial noise and road traffic noise). - Consider construction noise impacts during planning stages of demolition, remediation and construction. - Avoid positioning vibration sensitive landuse above the Sydney Metro West (main line) or adjacent to the Parramatta Light Rail (main line). - Vibration impacts on residential landuses in the vicinity off these projects is unlikely. - Consider potential ground vibration impacts during planning stages of demolition, remediation and construction. - The infrequent nature of racing events means that the risk of noise impacts from the racecourse are considered to be low.